shellspec/shellspec/README.md

 ```
 The line 2 of output should equal 4
     |
-    +-- The `line` modifier use specified line 2 of output as subject.
+    +-- The `line` modifier use the specified line 2 of output as subject.
 ```

 The *modifier* is chainable.